 Problem Indication Action Hardware failure All LEDs off.
-Module unresponsive.
-Return the module to Invalid bootstrap image Automation & Controls at GE Energy Invalid boot image No LEDs turn on and the module is unresponsive, or Connections.
-The STATUS LED is solid green and is the only LED that is on.
+Module Return the module Invalid bootstrap image unresponsive.
+Emerson.
+Invalid boot image No LEDs turn on and the module is unresponsive, or The STATUS LED is solid green and is the only LED that is on.
 Power-up diagnostics/hardware initializations fail that are considered fatal LED Fatal Error blink code, as described in this chapter.
 Note the blink code and contact Customer Service.
 Non-Fatal diagnostic/hardware initialization faults The module continues normal power-up, but an entry is added to the Local Log table and the RX3i CPU's Fault Table (if backplane communications have been established).
 Note the fault and contact Customer Service.
 The module does not contain hardware identity information LED Fatal Error blink pattern, as described in this chapter.
 Note the blink code and contact Customer Service.